Danos852257/LineupMaker/README.md

  <h3>Sprint Goal</h3>
 <strong></strong><br/>
-1. Debug the infinite loop (very annoying)
+1. Debug the infinite loop (very annoying) <br/>
 2. Add restrictions including choose swimmer (manually place swimmer in event), prevent swimmer (block from putting in specific event), remove swimmer(entirely prevent from participating.
-This is last priority because this can be done manually by removing the swimmer from spreadsheet if necesary)
+This is last priority because this can be done manually by removing the swimmer from spreadsheet if necesary)<br/>
-3. Remove any bugs that are remaining
+3. Remove any bugs that are remaining  <br/>

 <h2>Key learnings</h2>
 <strong>FILL THIS IN</strong><br/>